flcnanolab/flcnanolab.github.io/sops/photolith.md

 2. **Prepare BOE Quench**
 3. **Prepare DI Water Rinse**
 4. **Measure FOX Thickness**
    Measure the thickness of the FOX layer using the SEM, it is etched from the SOD removal process.
-Use the etch rate calculated from the previous etch to determine the etch time required to remove the remianing FOX layer.
+Use the etch rate calculated from the previous etch to determine the etch time required to remove the remaining FOX layer.
 The etch time is 20% longer than calculated if above 4000Å, or 15% longer if below 4000Å.
 5. **Etch**
       Dip the wafer in the BOE etch.
 Etch for the calculated time in step 4.
 6. **Quench**